-Key Skills Significant international retail and wholesale banking, capital, liquidity, treasury, investor relations, and risk management skills
+Key Skills Significant international retail and wholesale banking,

-Donal joined AIB as Group Treasurer in September 2013 and was appointed to the role of Chief Financial Officer in March 2019 and to the Board in May 2021.
-Donal has gained significant experience working in domestic and international financial markets over the last 25 years.
-Prior to joining AIB, Donal held a number of senior executive roles including Managing Director in Mizuho Securities Asia, Managing Director in Dutch Rabobank and Treasurer of Rabobank International.
+2021.
+Donal has gained significant of senior executive roles including Managing Director in Mizuho Securities Asia, Managing Director in Dutch Rabobank and Treasurer of Rabobank International.
 He serves as a Non-Executive Director of Goodbody.